If you are not doing Keyword Research, there is no use of any SEO Strategy.

-There are a number of tools available which will show you keyword difficulty or competition in the form of a number from range 1 to 100.
+There are a number of tools available that will show you keyword difficulty or competition in the form of a number from range 1 to 100.

 For example, let’s say KC (keyword competition) or KD (keyword difficulty) of a keyword is 32.
-Means it’s easy to rank as compared to another one with higher value.
+This means it’s easy to rank as compared to another one with a higher value.

-But I’d always suggest to analyze keyword difficulty manually.
+But I’d always suggest analyzing keyword difficulty manually.
 Don’t dive into the tools in your very first shot.

-“You have to understand manual evaluation of a keyword completely before using any tool.”
+“You have to understand the manual evaluation of a keyword completely before using any tool.”